Efficient constructions of convex combinations for 2-edge-connected subgraphs on fundamental classes: 2ECM for half-integer square points

 \begin{lemma} Let $G=(V,E)$ be a 4-regular 4-edge-connected graph and let $T$ be a spanning tree of $G$ with maximum degree three.
-Let $G'$ and $T'$ be the subdivided graph and spanning tree.
-Then there is an admissible top-down coloring algorithm with factor $\frac{4}{5}$ for tree $T'$ on the links of $L'$ such that for a vertex $v$ of $G$, if $v$ has degree two in $T$, then $v$ receives all the five colors, and if $v$ is a degree one vertex in $T$, then $v$ receives all the five colors twice. \end{lemma}
+Let $G'=(V',E')$ and $T'$ be the subdivided graph and spanning tree.
+Then there is $T'$-admissible $(4\chi^{L'},5)$-coloring of $L'=E'\setminus T'$, namely $\gamma$ such that for a vertex $v$ of $G$, i) if $v$ has degree two in $T$, then $v$ receives all the five colors in $\gamma$, and ii) if $v$ is a degree one vertex in $T$, then $v$ receives all the five colors twice in $\gamma$. \end{lemma}